-Elddis Customer Care Delves Iane Consett County Durham DH8 7PE www.elddis.co.uk

-This form is also available for you to print from our web site.

-NOTIFICATION OF CHANGE OF OWNERSHIP

-Previous owner details (if known):

-Name:

-Address:

-Post code:

-Email:

-New owner details:

-Name:

-Address:

-Post code:

-Email:

-Daytime telephone number: Date of purchase:

-Details of Motorhome:

-Range: Model:

-Vehicle identification number (17 digits):

-In order for you warranty to remain valid, your motorhome must have been serviced annually by an Approve Retailer / Service Centre, NCC Approved Workshop or NCC equivalent standard as set out in this handbook.
+Elddis Customer Care Delves lane Consett County Durham DH8 7PF www.elddis.co.uk This form is also available for you to print from our web site.
+NOTIFICATION OF CHANGE OF OWNERSHIP Previous owner details (if known): Post code: Email: New owner details: Name: Post code: Details of Motorhome: Range: Model: Vehicle identification number (17 digits): In order for you warranty to remain valid, your motorhome must have been serviced annually by an Approved Retailer / Service Centre, NCC Approved Workshop or NCC equivalent standard as set out in this handbook.

-If you do not want to receive information about products and services from Elddis, please tick.
+If you do not want to receive information about products and services from Elddis, please tick. lacktriangleleft